This dissertation was written as a summative part of my undergraduate studies at the London School of Economics.

-The literature highlights preference change as a process of individuals choosing to accept or reject arguments they encounter, and then aggregating those arguments in order to form a preference - be that a reinforced preference, or a new view of the world (Zaller 1992, Barabas 2004).
+The literature highlights preference change as a process of individuals choosing to accept or reject arguments they encounter, and then aggregating those arguments in order to form a preference – be that a reinforced preference, or a new view of the world (Zaller 1992, Barabas 2004).
 As in prior research, I conceptualise members’ preferences as traceable to a policy space, but this needn’t necessarily be a uni-dimensional space such as the hawk-dove dimension.
 Instead, I view positions in a policy space as simplified end-points in the preference formation process (Barabas 2004).
 These end-points are seen as a composite of variables and external effects, such as the composition of the committee, its membership, the existence and significance of dominant personalities, each members’ prior view of how the economy ‘works’ and so on.
 The different weights given to each of these ‘underlying preferences’ and variables, in each member’s preference-forming calculations, come together to create those end-points.
-This concept of preference formation allows us to test preference change, as we can observe not only the quantity, but also the substantive content of each variable.
+This concept of preference formation allows us to test preference change as we can observe the quantity and the substantive content of each variable.

 I predict three different ways in which we might observe preference change; logical contradiction, development, and/or stability.